Stephanie1125/googlestep/week2/week2_hw_q1q2q3_detail/README.md

 …., A, A, A, A, B, A, C, D, D, B, B, D, B, E

 ​	The first thought that came into my mind is that I want to save the last three webpages.
-Because most of the time I use the searching engine to search for the information that I need to solve the problems I am currently facing to.
-For example, I had some trouble installing and setting up the numpy packege for Python3 because all the setup of numpy is already exist in the Python2.7 files.
+Because most of the time I use the searching engine to search for the information that I need to use to solve the problems I am currently facing to.
+For example, I had some trouble installing and setting up the numpy packege for Python3 because all the setup of numpy is already existed in the Python2.7 files.
 What do I do?

 ​	I Googled!
 I checked more than 10 webpages to solve my problems.
 Just like the case of webpage A, I opened it so many times in order to solve the problem I have in the past.
 But after I solved the problem, I don't need to access to the wegpage again because the problem is solved.
 And then when I look at the Pages browsing history, I noticed that the lasted and most frequently use pages for this user is Page D and Page B and he/she also open a new E page in this browser.
 As a result, if I am the designer of this cache program, I will save the **page D, B, E** for my user as I assume that he/she is facing some problems that need to access these three pages to solve it or I can say that he/she is interesting to some topic inside these pages.
 For me, if i want to make my program to be more convinient to the user, I might design another program to see and compare these pages' similarity (Are they topic-related?)
 If they are related in some field, I might recommend them some webpages in the same or similar topic that have high-page-view or high-page-rate to other users.
 But how to impliment this method? —> that is another thing that I have to think about it in detail afterward but it is not the topic for today.